How to Be an Active Patient

 You have a right to get the information you need to make decisions about your care.

 Explanations of the purpose of tests and procedures that may be costly, painful, or risky

 Explanations of the purpose and expected success, and side effects of treatments

 Clear up any medical advice or words you don't understand

-One of your health care provider's main roles is to prescribe and check your medication use.
+One of your healthcare provider's main roles is to prescribe and check your medicine use.
 Your responsibility is to take the right amount at the right time.

-Be sure you know the following before taking a prescription or over-the-counter medication, herb, or supplement:
+Be sure you know the following before taking a prescription or over-the-counter medicine, herb, or supplement: